 last October.
 He says “Kimberly Escobar” made him believe in love again after being divorced for 25 years, and the two are planning to get married.

 “I couldn’t imagine my life without my fiancée, Kimberly, at this point,” Dennis says.TELL DR. PHIL YOUR STORY: Nowhere to Turn but Dr. Phil?

 But Dennis has never met Kimberly in person.
 He claims she is currently detained in Amsterdam with her daughter because of improper travel documentation – and he claims he’s spent over $200,000 trying to get her home.WATCH: Woman Says She Has ‘Depleted’ Her Savings To Help Son Bring His Online Fiancée Home From Overseas

-In the video above from Thursday’s episode of Dr. Phil
+In the video above from Friday’s episode of Dr. Phil

 , Dr. Phil reviews where Dennis claims he sent his money over the last year, including to pay for hotels, travel documents, a police report, bond money and more.